Lawnmowers-5530/CodeStructure/README.md

 }
 ```

-#### Multiple sets of constants
+#### Multiple sets of constants / sets of state
-See the [Constants](src/main/java/frc/robot/Constants.java) file for how to have multiple sets of constants, and the [RobotContainer](src/main/java/frc/robot/RobotContainer.java) and [ExampleSubsystem](src/main/java/frc/robot/subsystems/ExampleSubsystem.java) file for how to specify and use them
+See the [Constants](src/main/java/frc/robot/Constants.java) file for how to have multiple sets of constants, and the [RobotContainer](src/main/java/frc/robot/RobotContainer.java) and [ExampleSubsystem](src/main/java/frc/robot/subsystems/ExampleSubsystem.java) file for how to specify and use multiple sets of constants or state
-If you only have one set of constants, it's probably better to just use a subclass with static variables
+If you only have one set of constants or state, it's probably better to just use a subclass with static variables in their respective classes

 #### Dependency injection
 Very very fancy term, a lot of people think it's some incredibly hard programming pattern, but, it's literally just passing the data you use into whatever is using it